pu2clr/PIC16F/projects/01-Blink/PIC10F200/README.md

 The first time I tried to program for the PIC10F200 I had problems with subroutine calls.
 After the execution of the RETLW instruction, the program flow returned to the beginning (as if the system was restarted or as if a goto instruction led the program to the first instruction).
 After some searches on the internet, I managed to find the instructions to work around this problem.
 See [this link for more details](https://www.circuitbread.com/tutorials/christmas-lights-special-microcontroller-basics-pic10f200).

+**IMPORTANT:**

+To assemble this code correctly, please follow the steps below:

+1. Go to "Project Properties" in MPLAB X.
+2. Select "Global Options" for the pic-as assembler/compiler.
+3. In the "Additional Options" box, enter the following parameters: **-Wl,-pAsmCode=0h**

 ```asm